 It’s possible to do a glute bridge with weight and without weight.
 Weighted glute bridges can be done with a dumbbell or barbell and will offer a more intense glute bridge workout.

 A no-weight glute bridge is a fantastic option for beginners or those recovering from injury as this is a common exercise found in physical therapy rehab programs.
-Here are additional strengthening exercises and stretches for knee pain treatment.
+Here are more exercises and stretches to strengthen and treat knee pain.

-While a bodyweight glute bridge muscles worked list is the same as the weighted one, the weighted glute bridge will be more intense and help one gain muscle quicker.
+While the list of muscles worked in a bodyweight glute bridge is the same as the weighted one, the weighted glute bridge will be more intense and help one gain muscle quicker.

 Weighted glute bridges: